kyma-project/api-gateway/docs/user/apirule-migration/README.md

 > [!WARNING]
 > APIRule CRD `v2` is the latest stable version.
 Version `v1beta1` is removed in release 3.4 of the API Gateway module.
 >- You can no longer create new APIRules `v1beta1`, edit the existing APIRules `v1beta1`, or delete them.
 All existing `v1beta1` APIRule configurations continue to function as expected.
 To make any changes, migrate to version `v2`.
->- Receonciliation and migration of APIRules `v1beta1` will be disabled with release 3.9.
+>- Reconciliation and migration of APIRules `v1beta1` will be disabled with release 3.9.
 Once reconciliation is disabled, APIRules `v1beta1` will continue to function as currently configured, but the API Gateway module will no longer own or manage them.
 >- APIRules `v1beta1` are no longer visible in the Kyma dashboard.
 You can still display them using kubectl, but the resources are displayed in the converted `v2` format.

 >